 (i) short-term outsourced service arrangements in the public and private sectors; and

 (ii) software maintenance contracts.

-The Group has assessed that maintenance and support (i.e. on-call support, remote support) for software licences is a performance obligation that can be considered capable of being distinct and separately identifiable in a contract if the customer has a passive licence.
-These recurring services are substantially the same as the nature of the promise is for the Group to ‘stand ready’ to perform maintenance and support when required by the customer.
-Each day of standing ready is then distinct from each following day and is transferred in the same pattern to the customer.
+The Group has assessed that maintenance and support (ie on-call support, remote support) for software licences is a performance obligation that can be considered capable of being distinct and separately identifiable in a contract if the customer has a passive licence.
+These recurring services are substantially the same because the nature of the promise is for the Group to ‘stand ready’ to perform maintenance and support when required by the customer.
+Each day of ‘standing ready’ is distinct from each following day and is transferred in the same pattern to the customer.

-The Group delivers a range of goods or services in all reportable segments that are transactional services for which revenue is recognised at the point in time when control of the goods or services has transferred to the customer.
-This may be at the point of physical delivery of goods and acceptance by a customer or when the customer obtains control of an asset or service in a contract with customer-specified acceptance criteria.
+The Group delivers a range of goods or services in all reportable segments that are transactional services for which revenue is recognised at the point-in-time when control of the goods or services has transferred to the customer.
+This may be at the point of physical delivery of goods or services and acceptance by the customer or when the customer obtains control of an asset or service in a contract with customer-specified acceptance criteria.

 The nature of contracts or performance obligations categorised within this revenue type is diverse and includes:

 (ii) passive software licence agreements;

 (iii) commission received as agent from the sale of third-party software; and

 (iv) fees received in relation to the delivery of professional services.

 3.1.3 Contract fulfilment assets